UBC-MDS/introduction-machine-learning/chapters/en/slides/module8/module8_17.md

 is a probability for each class and each row adds up to 1 as we would expect (total probability = 1).

-We can also sum them up per row and we can see they add up to 1 as well.

 ---

 ``` python